Does Coolant Evaporate? (Coolant Loss)

 However, imagine you had a leak of this magnitude.
 It’s far more likely to result in drips from the liquid rather than evaporation.
 You’ll lose much more coolant this way, too.

-In short, it is technically possible for coolant to evaporate if the system has a leak.
+In brief, it is technically feasible for coolant to evaporate if the system has a leak.
 It will most likely be a negligible amount, though.

 The bigger problem is losing the coolant liquid itself.